 The Counsel for the State contended that the accused had developed a physical relationship with the prosecutrix on the false promise of marriage.
 Further, when the prosecutrix was caught talking on the phone to the accused was a major.
 Since the prosecutrix was a minor the anticipatory bail may not be granted.

 - The Court observed that this is a situation in which underage teenagers have formed a physical relationship while being unaware of the rigors of the law and the social fabric to which they are bound.
 The applicant’s love affair with the prosecutrix has turned into both a punishment and a crime.

 - The Court observed “The first step of turning him into a hardcore criminal will be sending him behind bars” and observed that if the applicant is allowed to go behind the bars then the efforts to make him a good law-abiding citizen will go in vain.”
 Therefore, considering the fact that the applicant is a first-year college student, it is expected from him to observe and follow the fundamental duties of a good citizen as enshrined in Article 51A of the Constitution of India.

 - Further, the Court observed that the facts of the case are neither shocking nor significant enough to prevent bail from being granted under section 438 (Direction for grant of bail to person apprehending arrest) of the CrPC.

 Hence, the Court allowed the bail application and ordered him to neither directly nor indirectly make any inducement, threat, or promise to any individual with knowledge of the facts of the case in order to persuade him not to reveal such information to the court or any police officer.

-– Vaishali Jain, Advocate & Associate – POSH at Work & Surbhi Singh
+– Vaishali Jain, Advocate & Associate – Child Safety at Work & Surbhi Singh